Logo Voyage

 Kerala has its own indigenous music and orchestration.

-• Mappila songs.
-This music is associated with the local Muslim community.
+• Mappila songs: This music is associated with the local Muslim community.
 Traditionally, the songs were performed in Mappila Malayalam - a mixture of Arabic and Malayalam - and most tell stories of social systems and customs.
 Today, Mappila songs are popular amongst youngsters, using Malayalam lyrics.
-Mappila songs have a charm of their own as their tunes sound a mix of the ethos and culture of Kerala as well as West Asia.
+Their tunes sound a mix of the ethos and culture of Kerala as well as West Asia.

-• Poems play a pivotal role in Malayalee music culture.
-Kerala is extremely well known for its various famous poetic traditions, and a large number of poems of high literary value.
-Aksharaslokam (Poem recitations) is a common sight in many village temple platforms and during festival times, where poets recites poems and challenge other poets to start their recitation with the phrase, the former has ended his recitation
+• Poems: play a pivotal role in Malayalee music culture.
+Kerala is well known for its poetic traditions, and the many poems of high literary value.
+Aksharaslokam (Poem recitations) is a common sight in many village temple platforms and during festival times, where poets recite poems and challenge other poets to start their recitation with the phrase, the former has ended his recitation

-• Film Music.
-As elsewhere in India, film music is extremely popular, and Malayalam songs can be heard everywhere.
+• Film Music: As elsewhere in India, film music is popular, and Malayalam songs can be heard everywhere.

 Martial arts